01

 Weak check-ins quietly weaken retention.

 Clients leave because they stop feeling progress, support, and value at the same time.
-A weak check-in system can create all three of those losses without the coach noticing quickly enough.
+A weak check-in system can create all three of those losses without the coach noticing in time.
+The cockpit is the surface that turns these eight answers into a ranked week (at-risk first, on-track last) instead of an inbox the coach has to triage by hand.

 Common questions.